 One day this summer, I, as @fourchickens (my Twitter name), was hanging out and chatting on Twitter.
 My friend Alice, who is @savorysweetlife, mentioned that she had posted a new cream scone recipe on her blog, Savory Sweet Life.
-Now, Alice is not only a wonderful person, she is a fabulous chef and baker.
+Now, Alice is not only a wonderful person, she is a fabulous baker.
 I immediately checked out her recipe and thought it looked great–and came back to Twitter and told her that I was adapting it to be gluten-free as we spoke.
 She was enthusiastic.
 Then another friend, Nancy, who is @sensitivepantry, chimed in to say that she was working on a gluten-free, dairy-free, egg-free version for her blog, The Sensitive Pantry.
-Nancy is also a terrific chef and baker and shares my desire to bring good food to our lives, regardless of the fact that we are dealing with food allergies and intolerances.
+Nancy is also a terrific baker and shares my desire to bring good food to our lives, regardless of the fact that we are dealing with food allergies and intolerances.

 It was very fun, because we all could bake and chat with friends and other like-minded folks regarding something about which we care deeply–food.
 It was a wonderful and convivial day–at the end of which we each had a scone recipe that we loved and that worked for our needs.
 Perfect!